RapidEdwin08/chocolate-doom-plus/README.md

 # chocolate-doom-plus (chocolate-doom+)
 ![chocolate-doom_plus.png](https://raw.githubusercontent.com/RapidEdwin08/chocolate-doom-plus/main/chocolate-doom_plus.png)
-[chocolate-doom+] Easily add Load IWADs, M0Ds, -file, and -deh for Chocolate D00M R0Ms in RetroPie.
+[chocolate-doom+] Additional Emulator Entries to Easily Load IWADs, M0Ds, -file, and -deh for Chocolate D00M R0Ms in RetroPie.

 ## What is Chocolate D00M?
 Chocolate Doom is a Doom source port that accurately reproduces the experience of Doom as it was played in the 1990s.